T'POL: Our beliefs are based on logic and the pursuit of clarity.

 [Ready room]

 T'POL: I'm sure.
 The Vulcan Science Directorate has studied the question of time travel in great detail.
+They found no evidence that it exists or that it can exist.

 ARCHER: The Suliban woman I spoke with, Sarin, she also used the phrase Temporal Cold War.